Anthropology 316 - The Anthropology of Sex and Gender » Fall 2021 » Exam 2

 C. Costs are offset by individual fitness gains and the fitness gains of relatives but only when relatives share strong bonds and are willing to reciprocate

-D. Costs are offset by selfish, individual fitness gains
+D. Costs are offset by both individual fitness gains and the fitness gains of their relatives

 Question #20